-Oxybutynin (immediate-release tablets and syrup) are approved for use in pediatric patients ages five years and older, and oxybutynin and extended-release tablets are approved for use in pediatric patients six years and older with symptoms of detrusor activity associated with neurological condition.
-The safety and efficacy of darifenacin, fesoterodine, oxybutynin transdermal, solifenacin, and trospium in pediatric patients have not been established.
+Oxybutynin (immediate-release tablets and syrup) are approved for use in pediatric patients ages five years and older, and oxybutynin extended-release tablets are approved for use in pediatric patients six years and older with symptoms of detrusor activity associated with neurological condition.
+The safety and efficacy of darifenacin (Enablex), fesoterodine (Toviaz), oxybutynin gel (Gelnique), oxybutynin transdermal (Oxytrol), solifenacin (Vesicare), trospium (Sanctura), and trospium ER (Sanctura XR) in pediatric patients have not been established.
 Efficacy data are not available for tolterodine and tolterodine ER (Detrol, Detrol LA).